Frequently Asked Questions on Buying Gold

 What are the mechanics of a Gold IRA rollover?

-1. When you call, a Rosland Capital representative explains how a Gold and Precious Metals IRA works, so you can decide if this option is right for you.
+1. A Rosland Capital representative will explain to you how a Gold and Precious Metals IRA works, so you can decide if the option is right for you.

-2. If you’re interested, your representative will send you the necessary forms from Equity International, the IRA administrators, together with Rosland Capital's own customer agreement.
+2. If you decide that an IRA fits your needs, the representative will send you the necessary forms (typically from Equity Institutional, the IRA custodian) together with Rosland Capital's own customer agreement.

-3. If you wish to proceed, and send in the signed and completed forms, your Rosland Capital representative will create an account for you and discuss with you various options for your IRA, including which coins qualify for inclusion.
+3. After you have signed and completed the required forms, your Rosland Capital representative will create an account for you at Rosland Capital and Equity will create an IRA account for you with Equity, and if you wish, your Rosland Capital representative will discuss various options for your IRA, including which coins qualify for inclusion.

-4. After Equity receives funding, either from the you or via transfer of an existing IRA, Rosland Capital arranges for the precious metals to be moved directly to the depository in Delaware, where each IRA-holder's gold is kept in separate, secure storage.
+4. After Equity receives funding, either directly from you or via transfer of an existing IRA, your Rosland Capital representative will contact you to discuss the purchase of precious metals for your IRA account.
+If you elect to make a purchase, your representative will, at your request, arrange with Equity for the precious metals to be moved directly to the depository in Delaware, where each IRA-holder's gold is kept in separate, secure storage.

 5. You are then a client of Equity Institutional, and will pay the appropriate fees for administration and storage.

-6. When you reach 70.5 years of age and must, by law, take distributions, you may chose to take distributions in physical gold, provided the IRA contains precious metals of the appropriate value.
+6. When you reach 73 years of age and must take distributions, you may chose to take distributions in physical gold, provided the IRA contains precious metals of the appropriate value.

 Placing Your Order